 Back on the big screen, McAdams was on the hunt for imaginative scripts with challenging characters and her search paid off with "The Notebook" (2004), a star-crossed period romance between a spunky Southern debutante and a poor but charming small town man (Ryan Gosling).
 An effectively sentimental and emotional film, "The Notebook" proved to be McAdams' breakout performance - the actress popped off the screen in nearly every scene she was in, running the full spectrum of emotion, and embodying a mature, classic Hollywood star quality that made directors take notice.
 And much to the delight of romantics everywhere, she and co-star Gosling paired up in real-life, enjoying a promising future as one of young Hollywood's hippest and most private young couples until their breakup in 2007.

-After playing a morning show producer opposite Harrison Ford and Diane Keaton in "Morning Glory" (2010), McAdams reprised her femme fatale role for "Sherlock Holmes: Game of Shadows" (2011).
-She next played the demanding fiancée of a successful, but dissatisfied Hollywood screenwriter (Owen Wilson) in Woody Allen's return to prominence, "Midnight in Paris" (2011), before returning to Nicholas Sparks territory opposite Channing Tatum in "The Vow"(2012).
+After playing a morning show producer opposite Harrison Ford and Diane Keaton in "Morning Glory" (2010), McAdams reprised her femme fatale role for "Sherlock Holmes: A Game of Shadows" (2011).
+She next played the demanding fiancée of a successful but dissatisfied Hollywood screenwriter (Owen Wilson) in Woody Allen's return to prominence, "Midnight in Paris" (2011), before revisiting Nicholas Sparks territory opposite Channing Tatum in "The Vow"(2012).
 By this point in her life, she had wrapped her brief romance with Josh Lucas and began dating Welsh actor Michael Sheen, whom she met on the set of "Midnight in Paris."
-As they had with the Gosling relationship, the press descended on Sheen and McAdams as they attempted to keep their relationship private.
+As they had during her time with Gosling, the press descended on Sheen and McAdams as they attempted to keep their relationship private.